silnrsi/unicode-resources/Plrd/documentation/source/utn_Plrd.md

 ### <a id="break"></a>Line breaking and word breaking

+Line breaks occur at spaces or after punctuation.
+A line break may not be inserted within any syllable, or before punctuation immediately following a Miao syllable.
+There is no line breaking hyphenation.

 Word breaking occurs only before an initial consonant.
 Syllables of consonant, vowels and tone are never split.
-Line breaks at spaces or after punctuation.
-A line break may not be inserted between any syllable, or before punctuation.

 When the Big Flowery Miao &#x005B;hmd&#x005D; Bible was typeset, the translation team introduced word breaks.
 Earlier texts were written without word breaks, and this caused problems in typesetting.
 Word breaks were introduced in trial editions and were well accepted.
 Based on this positive feedback, the team included word breaks in the Miao Bible ([YU SUEE YAN](https://archive.translation.bible/fileadmin/publications/tbt/practical/BT-62-4-2011-Yu.pdf)).